changkon/VAMIX/help/README.md

 Change Volume
 -------------

-  Must parse media player with a media file which has an audio track.
+  Must be playing media player with a media file which has an audio track.

   Select a multiplier using the JSpinner which increments/decrements the value by 0.1.
 The selection values are between 0 - 5. eg. half the volume of the original should be set to 0.5